quasarframework/quasar-framework.org/source/components/datatable.md

 </script>
 ```

+## Internationalization
+The default value of the different QTable labels are taken care of by default through [Quasar I18n](/components/internationalization.html).
+If your desired language pack is missing, please provide a PR for it.

 ## QTable Vue Properties
 | Vue Property | Type | Description |
 | --- | --- | --- |